 Why Psychiatrist Salaries Are Growing

-In 2018, it's a Psychiatrists' market, and these physicians are seeing a sharp gain in pay rates as facilities compete over fewer available Psychiatrists.
+Psychiatrists are enjoying a rise in their pay rates as facilities compete over fewer available Psychiatrists.

 Healthcare organizations like yours face:

 - Stronger demand for psychiatric services

 - Uneven distribution of providers relative to patient needs